We can’t think of a better time to shift your attention to securing referrals.

 4. Get creative with outreach

-What’s the clickthrough rate on your outreach mails and when did you last test creatives or try and improve on what you currently achieve?
+What’s the clickthrough rate on your outreach emails and when did you last test creatives or try and improve on what you currently achieve?

 Downtime could be usefully spent creating test templates to deploy when things pick up.